 - Hands-on service serving food at a food bank or service with organizations that provide direct services to individuals, groups and/or causes helping a shelter with a mailing or their organization fundraising event, is recognized as service that counts toward our graduation requirement.
 We recognize this as work the organization needs to be done to deliver direct services that will benefit the larger community in need.

 - Service addressing an unmet need.
 Is an underserved disadvantaged population the beneficiary of the service?
 Or, is delivery of the service dependent on volunteer support?

-We strive to instill three key principles will encourage our students to become life-long contributors:
+We strive to instill three key principles to encourage our students to become life-long contributors:

 - The service of one individual CAN and DOES impact others.

 - As a team, together we can make a significant impact.